Muhammadfaheem-DEV/prenivdlapp-cli/README.md

 MIT License - feel free to use and modify as needed.

+> [!CAUTION]
+> **Do not sell this software.** This project is free and open-source.
+Selling or commercializing this software violates the spirit of the project and is strictly prohibited.

 ## Contributing

 Feel free to submit issues and enhancement requests!

 ---

+> [!NOTE]
-**Note**: This tool is for educational purposes.
+> This tool is for educational purposes.
 Please respect the terms of service of the respective social media platforms and only download content you have permission to download.